What Does a Bridesmaid Even Do?

 By now, she's exhausted.
 She's spent however many months or maybe even years of her life planning this and she's probably becoming progressively crankier after having her picture snapped for the three thousandth time.
 Have mercy and remember that you are basically through the worst part.
 Once she gets some mediocre filet mignon in her system she's going to be returning to her classically cool self.

+Keep flirting down to like, a 3 or 4.
 And no more than that.

 Do not be remembered as the girl who hit on the groom's cousin every time the song changed.
 Be remembered as the best bridesmaid ever and enjoy some coy interaction without overdoing it.